-- Additionally, employees are entitled to paid leave in the event of: - (a) marriage of the employee three days; - (b) marriage of the employee's child two days; - (c) circumcision of the employee's child two days; - (d) baptism of the employee's child two days; - (e) death of employee's spouse, parents, inlaws, child or child-in-law - two days; and - (f) death of a member of an employee's household one day.
+- Religious obligations employees are entitled to paid leave due to the performance of a religious obligation (such as the Hajj in Mecca).
+The duration of leave permitted for a religious pilgrimage is determined by the Ministry of Religious Affairs.
+This obligation to pay wages during leave due to the performance of a religious obligation is applicable only once for each of the employees during their respective service period. - Additionally, employees are entitled to paid leave in the event of: - (a) marriage of the employee three days; - (b) marriage of the employee's child two days; - (c) circumcision of the employee's child two days; - (d) baptism of the employee's child two days; - (e) death of employee's spouse, parents, inlaws, child or child-in-law - two days; and - (f) death of a member of an employee's household one day.

-Other than the above, in practice, employees may also take an unpaid leave based on the employer's policies, at the employer's discretion, or subject to the agreement between the employer and the employee, bearing in mind the principle of "no work no pay" that is recognised under Indonesian employment law.
+Other than the above, although not stipulated, in practice, employees may also take unpaid leave based on the employer's policies, at the employer's discretion, or subject to an agreement between the employer and the employee, bearing in mind the principle of "no-work-no-pay" that is recognised under Indonesian employment law.

-Thus, sabbatical leave may refer to an extended period of leave such as a paid long leave, unpaid leave, prolonged illness, and/or leave due to religious obligations, with no certain restrictions other than the different leave period as well as the work benefits and the payment of salary (ie paid or unpaid).
+Thus, sabbatical leave may refer to an extended period of leave such as paid long leave, unpaid leave, prolonged illness, and/or leave due to religious obligations, with no specific restrictions other than those pertaining to the particular leave period as well as work benefits and the payment of salary (ie, paid or unpaid).